openstack-infra/zuul/doc/source/admin/monitoring.rst

       The number of jobs allocated nodes, but queued waiting for an executor to run on.
-This should ideally be at zero; persistent higher values indicate more exectuor resources would be useful.
+This should ideally be at zero; persistent higher values indicate more executor resources would be useful.

 .. stat:: zuul.geard

    Gearman job distribution statistics.
-Gearman jobs encompass the wide variety of distributed jobs running within the scheduler and across mergers and exectuors.
+Gearman jobs encompass the wide variety of distributed jobs running within the scheduler and across mergers and executors.
 These stats are emitted by the `gear
    <https://pypi.org/project/gear/>`__ library.

    .. stat:: running